-The hierarchy established in the Côte d’Or for its vineyards in the 1930s is based on the resulting balance of the wines a given plot—or climat—typically renders.
-For the case of the grand crus, a vineyard’s combined elements must lead to wines with a certain level of consistent ripeness and power each vintage compared to other wines on the Côte, while maintaining a certain level of nuance and complex trimmings.
-To achieve this, a site must have first had preferable exposure and altitude in order to consistently achieve optimal ripeness, which in the past, before climate change kicked in, was more difficult to attain.
+The hierarchy established in the Côte d’Or for its vineyards in the 1930s is based on the resulting balance of the wines a given climat, or plot, typically renders.
+For the case of the grand crus, a vineyard’s combined elements must lead to wines with a certain level of consistent ripeness and strength in each vintage compared to other wines on the Côte, while maintaining a certain level of nuance and complex trimmings.
+To achieve this, a site must first have preferable exposure and altitude in order to consistently achieve optimal ripeness, which in the past, before climate change kicked in, was more difficult to attain.
 Second is the composition and depth of soil before the roots come into contact with the limestone bedrock.
-While these elements seem relatively consistent from one grand cru to the next (especially concerning exposition, save a total outlier like the direct south and western facing of sections of Corton and Corton-Charlemagne), the soil in particular needs to have the right mix.
-It needs to have a deep enough clay topsoil to strengthen the wine’s body and richness, along with a nicely balanced rock mixture to insure good drainage for wet years.
+While these elements seem relatively consistent from one grand cru to the next (especially concerning exposition, save a total outlier like the sections of Corton and Corton-Charlemagne that face directly south and west), and the soil in particular needs to have the right mix.
+It must combine a deep enough clay topsoil to strengthen the wine’s body and richness, along with a nicely balanced rock mixture to ensure good drainage for wet years.
 And there must be plenty of bedrock access to etch out some finer lines to go along with the power.

-I suspect that these elements much further in the past weren’t measured—literally—the way we do today.
-The classification was born out of the result of expert tasters and winegrowers of the region separating them and ultimately classifying them based on their balance.
+I suspect that these elements in the distant past weren’t measured as diligently as they are today.
+The classification was born out of the appraisal by expert tasters and winegrowers of the region who separated and ultimately classified them based on their balance.
 But today we do actually know the depth of topsoil in vineyards and more often than not, it’s neither shallow nor excessively deep within most grand crus.

-To risk further generalization, I think it could be fair to say that the grand crus had to at least be a bigger, fuller wine, but not be weighted too heavily on the scale one way or another—either veering toward being overweight with less definitive characteristics, like some wines located in the lower sections further downslope in heavier soils; or the opposite, with more angularity and a lighter body which typically comes from wines grown in vineyards further upslope with shallower topsoil above the bedrock.
+To risk further generalization, I think it could be fair to say that the grand crus had to at least be a bigger, fuller wine, without tipping the scales too far in either direction, veering toward being overweight or with less definitive characteristics, like some wines in the sections further downslope in heavier soils, or the converse of more angularity and a lighter body, which typically comes from wines grown in vineyards further upslope with shallower topsoil above the bedrock.

 Much has changed since the Burgundy classification of the 1930s.
-The most obvious and relevant today is the change of weather; but equally is what’s going on behind the scenes.
-Precision agriculture has changed the game, making it possible for vineyards with lesser classifications to be worked in ways custom fit for its particularities, techniques that can optimize results beyond what was expected in the past.
-This is why we now see more than ever geologists and precision agriculture experts taking to the fields along with the growers to help them navigate their terroirs and better understand each plot’s unique circumstances below the surface.
+The most obvious and relevant today is the change of weather, but just as consequential is what’s going on behind the scenes.
+Precision agriculture has changed the game, making it possible for vineyards with lower classifications to be worked in ways customized for their particularities, techniques that can optimize results beyond what was expected in the past.
+This is why we now see, more than ever, geologists and precision agriculture experts taking to the fields with the growers to help them navigate their terroirs and better understand each plot’s unique circumstances below the surface.

 So, why should you care what the classifications are when you can make your own judgments, and when what some consider grand, per se, you may actually consider overdone?

-High up toward the top of the Côte, thanks to gravity, topsoil is spare while rock and bedrock are abundant.
-Also, at higher altitude the alcohol is generally lower by the time the fruit is ripe compared to those lower on the slope.
+High up toward the top of the Côte, topsoil is typically spare thanks to gravity, while rock and bedrock access for the vine roots are abundant.
+Also, at higher altitudes the alcohol is generally lower by the time the fruit is ripe compared to those lower on the slope.
 Its fruit characteristics tend to be more taut and fresh (if the vintage didn’t suffer hydric stress), its bones hard, and its flesh without slack.

-Clay is sticky stuff, so thankfully it’s able to remain on the slopes better than loose sands, silts or rocks, while keeping those different soil grain elements still in their mix.
-Clay keeps it all together and makes it possible for special wines like the high altitude wine to really perform.
+Clay is sticky stuff, so thankfully it’s able to remain on the slopes better than loose sands, silts or rocks, while helping to keep those different soil grain elements still in their clay mixture.
+Clay keeps it all together and makes it possible for special wines like those from higher altitudes to really perform.
 High altitude village wines are usually my version of premier crus, and high altitude premier crus tend to be my personal grand crus.
 It may seem strange, but I feel sometimes many of the grand crus can be so supple and well-balanced that they’re actually boring; they’re in a way kind of inhuman.
 And imperfections in something extraordinary are as compelling as something considered perfect—they give the wine an interesting personality.

-What’s more is that many of the higher altitude spots along the Côte were not replanted (or planted at all) until well after the time of phylloxera—including two of Bruno Clair’s wines Chambolle-Musigny “Les Veroilles” and the Morey-Saint-Denis “En la Rue de Vergy,” which Bruno Clair replanted in the 1989 and 1980, respectively.
-Clair’s parcel of Vosne-Romanée “Les Champs Perdrix” was planted in the late 1940s and may not have been lost to phylloxera for long, or for much time at all.
-Perhaps if these wines were replanted—or for the first time planted—right after phylloxera their classification would be different today.
+What’s more is that many of the higher altitude spots along the Côte were not replanted (or planted to begin with) until well after the time of phylloxera—including two of Clair’s wines: Chambolle-Musigny “Les Veroilles” and Morey-Saint-Denis “En la Rue de Vergy,” which he replanted in the 1989 and 1980, respectively.
+His parcel of Vosne-Romanée “Les Champs Perdrix” was planted in the late 1940s and may not have been lost to phylloxera for long.
+Perhaps if these vines were replanted or planted before the 1930s classification their classifications would be different today.